Compostable versus Biodegradable Packaging

 What do we mean by “fully organic”?
 Some packaging or containers might be mainly "organic", but have a gloss or coating that is poly-based (think butcher paper, or those take out containers with the waterproof lining).
 Some cotton bags are not 100% cotton, and are actually a blend of polyester and cotton.
 If something is not clearly “fully organic” - like a shiny, slick envelope that might be paper lined with plastic - it should not be composted unless it is clearly labeled and certified as such.

 EcoEnclose has an extensive line of 100% recycled fully paper-based packaging (made from trees), including corrugated shipping boxes, padded mailers, kraft mailers and rigid mailers.
 We also offer hemp twine and paper products.
-Some of these items have self sealing adhesives on them (such as our kraft mailers and padded mailers), others are typically taped (such as boxes), and others are 100% naturally fiber based (such as our hemp twine and tuck boxes).
+Some of these items have self sealing adhesives on them (such as our kraft mailers and padded mailers), others are typically taped (such as boxes), and others are 100% naturally fiber based (such as our hemp twine and retail boxes).
 These items are all compostable and industrial composting facilities that accept paper (versus a composting facility that only accepts leaves and yard clippings) accept them without any certification required.
 It is generally recommended that adhesives be removed before composting unless the adhesives are certified compostable.

 Eco-Cycle, one of the nation’s oldest eco-minded waste management organizations that helped spearhead the zero waste movement, has confirmed that they would in fact accept all of our paper-based packaging "as is", even with the labels and tape that are typically adhered to them in order to pack and ship them out, because this is such a small amount of contamination.
 Individuals should check with their waste management provider before composting.